DocumentImpl.buildIndex() does not index XPaths with attributes correctly

 The above @id will have an indexed value set to the geographicDescription value found in /eml:eml/dataset/coverage/geographicCoverage/geographicDescription (not 'ALE' as above)

-#1 Updated by Chris Jones over 12 years ago
+#1 Updated by Chris Jones about 13 years ago

 This issue was being caused by offset indexing that involved 3 methods in